Lintshiwe/VaultApp/README.md

 - **Secure Password Storage**: Admin passwords are hashed with SHA-256 and salted
 - **Secure File Names**: Original file names are replaced with cryptographically secure random names

-## 🔒 Privacy & Security Guarantee

-**Your data is completely private and secure:**

-- **🏠 Local Storage Only**: All files are stored locally on your computer, never transmitted anywhere
-- **👤 User Isolation**: Each Windows user account gets their own isolated vault: `C:\Users\[username]\.securevault\`
-- **🔐 Personal Encryption**: Your files are encrypted with keys derived from YOUR password
-- **🚫 No Data Sharing**: The application cannot access other users' vaults or share your data
-- **📁 No Repository Data**: This GitHub repository contains NO personal files or user data

-**When others download this application, they get their own separate, isolated vault.
-Your files remain private!**

 ## Default Login Credentials

 - **Username**: `admin`